 5. OPTIONAL: If using a set of variables as a reference, you will need to enter a Reference variables to stack text input.
 Note, multiple sets of common labels can be specified.

-Each text input should contain the comma-separated names of the reference variables to be used to determine a set of common labels which are used for stacking.
+Each text input should contain the comma-separated names of the reference variables to be used to determine a set of common labels that are used for stacking.
 Note, a set of consecutive variables can be specified using a range consisting of the name of the first and last variables separated by a dash (-).
 For example, variables Q1_A, Q1_B, Q1_C, Q1_D can be specified as Q1_A-Q1_D.
 You can also use a wildcard character (*) when dealing with common prefixes and/or suffixes, for example, Q1_*.

 6. OPTIONAL: If manually inputting the labels, you will need to enter a Common label text input for each item to be stacked.
 Note, multiple sets of reference variables can be specified for multiple sets of common labels.